UW Kidney Transplant Program provides comprehensive and compassionate care for people with end-stage renal disease.

 Appointments: (206) 277-3052

-UWMC Transplant Program rated 5 Stars in Scientific Registry of Transplant Recipients
+UWMC Transplant Program - Scientific Registry of Transplant Recipients (SRTR)

-UWMC is the only kidney transplant program with both patient and allograft survival at 1 and 3 years after transplant that are statistically superior to the US national average.
+UWMC is the only kidney transplant program with both patient and allograft survival at 1 and 3 years after transplantation that are statistically superior to the US national average.

 United Network for Organ Sharing (UNOS)